kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 All screens are presented as custom Display Lists with the Display Lists and screen memory assembled directly where they will be used.
 Therefore, there is very little screen redrawing.
 Switching between display screens is nearly instantaneous, which is accomplished by merely updating the system's Display List pointer.
 In fact, screen switching is so fast that transitions are added (splash screens and intentional delays) to allow the user time to recover from pressing the trigger so that the same button press is not accepted as input on the following screen.

 The Title and Game displays are specific custom Display Lists.
 The giant Title text is Map Mode 9 pixels allowing complete palette control over the background and the pixels.
 The Title animation is done by a simple exclusive OR of a random value masked with the static image of the title.
-This piece of screen memory is one of the limited areas that experience redrawing in screen memory.
+This piece of screen memory is one of the limited areas that experience redrawing and updates.

 The Title graphics lines are also used to provide visible feedback to the user when pressing *OPTION* or *SELECT* to change the number of Frog lives and the starting difficulty of the game.
 The new value is displayed as giant text scrolling onto the screen.
 After a few seconds the animation to return the Title occurs.